 As I spoke my voice was a bit shaky, a clear indicator I’m acting courageously by being vulnerable and sharing something personal.
 In spite of fearing how I might be perceived, my intuition said I MUST SPEAK UP or my vacation would be miserable.

 After my family announcement, everyone at the table thanked me.
 The conversation opened up to who else was an introvert.
 The extroverts spoke up first.
 My brother, Hunter, shared he needs a day of chill time after about 4 months of non-stop activity and being around people.
 Brian said he loves being around people and is an extrovert all the way.
 Then everyone looked at my dad, an off the charts extrovert, who thrives in social settings and is happiest when talking with people….he smiled and concurred.

-As we continued around the table, I asked my mom is she is an extrovert or introvert.
-She shared a prime example of when we were growing up and she was raising 4 kids, she recharged her energy by getting out of the house and teaching English and Drama to high school students.
+As we continued around the table, I asked my mom if she is an extrovert or introvert?
+“Extrovert,” she replied without hesitation.
+Then she shared a prime example…while she was raising my 3 siblings and me at home, she recharged her energy by getting out of the house and teaching English and Drama to high school students!
 Definitely an extrovert.